-Setting the record straight on Barclays' links to the defence sector
+Barclays’ links to the defence sector explained

 Military helicoptor landing

 The anti-defence movement criticises Barclays for financing defence manufacturers.
-We are a bank which, like others in the UK, provides finance to companies which make defence equipment, alongside their civilian products.
+We are a bank which, like others in the UK, provides financial services to companies which make defence equipment alongside their civilian products.
+These companies are an important contributor to our national security and at a time of increasing geopolitical instability, we don’t think taking away these services is the right thing to do.

-Restrictions on where defence companies can export equipment are made by Governments across the US, UK and Europe.
+Restrictions on where defence companies can export equipment are made by governments across the US, UK and Europe.
 We will not undermine the national security choices those governments make.

 We continue to call for a peaceful resolution to the conflict in the Middle East and we stand ready to support those efforts where we can, including through humanitarian assistance.